-Kia Niro engines, drive and performance
+Kia Niro Hybrid (2016-2022) engines, drive and performance

 |0-62mph||Top speed||Driven wheels||Power|

-If you want sporty driving characteristics from your crossover, you’re not going to be overly impressed by the Kia Niro.
+If you want sporty driving from your crossover, you’re not going to be overly impressed by the Kia Niro.
 But many drivers simply want safe, relaxed and refined performance, and for them the Niro will do just fine.

-Kia Niro hybrid engine, 0-62mph and acceleration
+Kia Niro Hybrid 0-62mph, top speed and acceleration

-The 1.6-litre GDi turbocharged petrol engine in the Niro works in league with an electric motor to produce a combined maximum of 139bhp It’s enough to propel the car from 0-62mph in 11.5 seconds and on to a top speed of 101mph.
+The 1.6-litre turbocharged petrol engine in the Niro works in league with an electric motor to produce a combined maximum of 139bhp It’s enough to propel the car from 0-62mph in 11.5 seconds and on to a top speed of 101mph.

 The power goes only to the front wheels, through a six-speed dual-clutch automatic gearbox, which is smooth and slick in normal operation, albeit a little slow to respond and kick down at times.
 If you want to use all of the car's the limited performance, the drivetrain can feel a little strained, but without the characteristically noisy ‘winding-up’ phase of Toyota’s CVT automatic gearbox.